 Credit Designation Statements

 American Medical Association

-The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 4 ANCC contact hours and Iowa Board of Nursing contact hours.
-ANCC pharmacotherapeutic contact hours will be calculated and awarded as appropriate to meet the needs of advanced practice nurses.
+The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 3.5 ANCC contact hours.
 The University of Wisconsin–Madison School of Nursing is Iowa Board of Nursing provider 350.

 Continuing Education Units